-THE lstWHAT YOUCOMMITTEE(THE EER)MEETINGNEED TO DO
+WHAT YOU (THE EER) NEED TO DO

-- Train the committee by playing the EEO training video. - Go first before there is any substantive discussion. - Explain your role in safeguarding integrity of the search process. - log into Keenan and share your screen and show all members the general committee training video. - Read the Statement of Confidentiality and Conflict of Interest. - Address any questions and concerns. - Perform 1st (of at least 3) conflict checks. - Remind committee to sign and return the duties statement/complete Keenan implicit bias training. - NOTE: If the committee is meeting in-person, the duties statement, interview Qs, and all other search committee materials stay with the Chair.
+- Train the committee by playing the EEO training video. - Go first before there is any substantive discussion. - Explain your role in safeguarding integrity of the search process. - Log into Keenan, share your screen, and show all members the general committee training video. - Read the Statement of Confidentiality and Conflict of Interest. - Address any questions and concerns. - Perform Ist (of at least 3) conflict checks. - Remind committee to sign and return the duties statement & complete Keenan implicit bias training. - NOTE: If the committee is meeting in-person, the duties statement, interview Qs, and all other search committee materials stay with the Chair.

-THE 1st COMMITTEE THE EEO TRAINING VIDEO MEETING
+THE Ist COMMITTEE MEETING